cp-algorithms/cp-algorithms/src/dynamic_programming/knapsack.md

 ### Binary Grouping Optimization

 We still consider converting the multiple knapsack model into a 0-1 knapsack model for optimization.
-The time complexity $O(Wn)$ can not be further optimized, so we focus on $O(\sum k_i)$.
+The time complexity $O(Wn)$ can not be further optimized with the approach above, so we focus on $O(\sum k_i)$ component.

 Let $A_{i, j}$ denote the $j^{th}$ item split from the $i^{th}$ item.
 In the trivial approach discussed above, $A_{i, j}$ represents the same item for all $j \leq k_i$.
 The main reason for our low efficiency is that we are doing a lot of repetetive work.
 For example, consider selecting $\{A_{i, 1},A_{i, 2}\}$, and selecting $\{A_{i, 3}, A_{i, 3}\}$.
 These two situations are completely equivalent.
 Thus optimizing the spiltting method will greatly reduce the time complexity.